kadzielawa/aws-tunelling-tf-forwarding/task2/README.md

 How to use aws-vault and Terraform:

 Install the tool: brew cask install aws-vault
-Add the PowerUser credentials into the vault (in this example muume-test environment credentials):
+Add the PowerUser credentials into the vault:
 ```sh
 aws-vault add xxxx-tfstate
 ```